23 top International SEO consultants provide you with actionable strategies to help improve the rankings of your website around the globe!

 Steven Macdonald, Digital Marketing Manager, SuperOffice

 To reach 50,000 visits, we first looked at visitor data in Google Analytics and found at least 11% of visits came from Russia.
-We then set up a small, but basic 4 page website in Russian that covered product and contact information.
-We implemented hreflang to make sure Google displayed the Russian website in google.ru, and added the website to Yandex’s Webmaster Tools.
-Finally, we sent out an email to partners and asked that they link to our new Russian website, which led to a handful of high quality links.
+We then set up a small, but basic 4-page website in Russian that covered product and contact information.
+We implemented hreflang to make sure Google displayed the Russian website on google.ru, and added the website to Yandex’s Webmaster Tools.
+Finally, we sent out an email to partners and asked that they link to our new Russian website, which led to a handful of high-quality links.

 Within 12 months, this activity, which cost us $0 led to $54,000 in online sales.